-The main issue lies in applying too much pressure or using brush heads that are too stiff, which can potentially harm both teeth and gums.
+The most common problems come from brushing too hard or using brush heads that are too stiff, which can harm both the enamel and the gums.

 1. The Role of Electric Toothbrushes in Modern Dentistry